project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/53-eric-jackson-how-to-finance-many-more-grain-and-soy-farmers-to-transition-to-organic-and-beyond.md

 ---
-title: 53 Eric Jackson - How to finance many more grain and soy farmers to transition to organic and beyond
+title: 53 Eric Jackson How To Finance Many More Grain And Soy Farmers To Transition To Organic And Beyond
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-06-25)